Andrewneteye4343/scDock/Essential_files/README.md

 ● Vina_Docking.R

 ##### Python scripts
+● annotate_drug_info.py
 ● download_alphafold.py
-● download_swissmodel.py
 ● download_cas_pubchem.py
+● download_pdb_chains_from_csv
 ● prepare_receptor.py

 4. Place ligand_reference.csv and receptor_reference.csv in your computer (set argument Vina_Docking_ligand_ref_file and Vina_Docking_receptor_ref_file).
-In this example, we use: /home/path/to/scDock/functions/ligand_reference.csv and /home/path/to/scDock/functions/receptor_reference.csv
+In this example, we use: /home/path/to/scDock/functions/ligand_reference.csv and /home/path/to/scDock/functions/receptor_reference.csv.
+#### Note: These files are updated for changing download soruce from SWISS-MODEL to Protein Data Bank (PDB) on 2026/02/08.

 #### config.yaml:
 Basically, users only need to adjust the arguments in config.yaml according to their requirements.